dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ## add license key

-You will have receieved a licesnse key, this key will need to be added to the `.env` file in the dreamfactory directory.
+You will have received a license key, this key will need to be added to the `.env` file in the dreamfactory directory.
 At the bottom of the file add:

 `DF_LICENSE_KEY={YOUR LICENSE KEY}`